Thumbprint Cookies

 This was one of the first cookie recipes I learned as a kid.
-And if you have little kids this is a great recipe to get them involved in.
+And if you have little kids, this is a great recipe to get them involved.

-EASY - These thumbprint cookies only need a few simple ingredients and are fun to make.
+• EASY – These thumbprint cookies only need simple ingredients and are fun.

-CUSTOMIZABLE - You can choose your favorite jam or preserve it to make them your own.
+• CUSTOMIZABLE – You can choose your favorite jam or preserve it to make it your own.

-DELICIOUS - The combination of buttery cookies and sweet jam creates a tasty treat everyone will love.
+• DELICIOUS – Combining buttery cookies and sweet jam creates a tasty treat everyone will love.

 Please check the recipe card below for a detailed, printable ingredient list.